Permafrost/Tundra/README.md

 $ git checkout v<n.n.n> # where <n.n.n> is the desired updated version
 ```

-Then reload the [Tundra] package from the package management web page on your
-Integration Server web administration site.
+Then restart Integration Server to complete the upgrade.

 ### Using Zip